 Eligible CDBG activities are generally found in Section 105 of the HUD Act of 1974, as amended and 24 CFR Part 570.482, as amended.
-For the 2017 Program Year, New York State may provide opportunities for the primary categories of funding: housing; public infrastructure/facilities; public service; comprehensive; and economic development.
+For the 2020 Program Year, New York State may provide opportunities for the primary categories of funding: housing; public infrastructure/facilities; public service; comprehensive community planning; and economic development.

-HOME regulations require that 15% of the State's annual HOME allocation be awarded to Community Housing Development Organization (CHDO) projects.
-The remaining funds must be awarded to programs and projects statewide, based on a demonstrated local market need for the HOME eligible activity proposed.
-HOME may award funds to non-profits for programs or projects in areas of other HOME Participating Jurisdictions (PJs), if a local market need is demonstrated for the HOME eligible activity and the PJ partners with or provides funds and/or resources to the program or project.
+15% of the State's annual HOME allocation will be awarded to Community Housing Development Organization (CHDO) projects.
+The remaining funds can be awarded to programs and projects statewide, based on a demonstrated local market need for the HOME eligible activity proposed.
+HOME may award funds for programs or projects in areas of other HOME Participating Jurisdictions (PJs), if a local market need is demonstrated for the HOME eligible activity.

-The highest funding priorities for HOPWA are tenant based rental assistance, and short-term rental, mortgage and utility assistance.
-Support services and facility-based housing assistance are also priorities for the NYS HOPWA program.
+The highest funding priorities for HOPWA are tenant based rental assistance, and short term rental, mortgage and utility assistance.
+Support services and facility based housing assistance are also priorities for the NYS HOPWA program.